-So, let's say your first-year composition instructor asks you to interview someone who works in your future industry and then write a paper summarizing the way they write in that field.
-Let's also say that you're an aspiring mechanical engineer.
-Your answers to the questions above might be as follows:
+So, let's say your first-year composition instructor asks you to interview someone who works in your future industry and then

-- According to my instructor, the main goal of this assignment is to interview someone in mechanical engineering and write a paper about their writing practices - I am being asked to conduct interviews so I can learn more about how writing works in the field of mechanical engineering - 3.
+- 1. According to my instructor, the main goal of this assignment is to interview someone in mechanical engineering and write a paper about their writing practices - 2.
+I am being asked to conduct interviews so I can learn more about how writing works in the field of mechanical engineering - 3.
 In order to learn more about mechanical engineering, I need to learn more about the experiences of working mechanical engineers and how they attach meaning to their day-to-day activities."